elamje/iex-api-clojure/README.md

 # lib

-A Clojure library for connecting to real time IEX stock exchange data
+A Clojure library for connecting to real time IEX stock exchange data.

 ## Usage

-FIXME

 ## License